mdcourse/mdcourse.github.io/docs/source/chapters/chapter4.rst

             self.neighbor_lists = neighbor_lists

-.. container:: justify

 At the start of the *Utilities.py*, the NumPy library must be imported as well as the *distances* function from MDAnalysis using:

 .. code-block:: python